What is Pupil Premium?

 - Actions focused on clear data tracking and targeted intervention for pupils – including SISRA, regular data reviews, raising achievement meetings.

-The findings of the Sutton Trust as to how the pupil premium can be most effectively used to raise achievement have been adopted by William Howard School as part of continued school improvement planning.
+The findings of the Education Endowment Foundation as to how the pupil premium can be most effectively used to raise achievement have been adopted by William Howard School as part of continued school improvement planning.
 There is a well-developed CPD programme with regular information on teaching strategies via INSET, research groups, teaching and learning briefings and coaching triads.